ssamatkar/Agile-DevOps---HSBC/Merge Conflicts - 2.md

 **Create a New Repository**:
-   - Go to GitHub and create a new repository.
+   - Go to Github and create a new repository.
 Do not initialize it with a `README.md`, `.gitignore`, or license.
    - Clone the repository to your local machine:
      ```bash
      git clone https://github.com/your-username/merge-conflict-demo.git